 After the non-stop chasing of the locker room (a level I attempted for more than thirty minutes before I beat it), my desire to keep Tooru-kun alive had waned somewhat.
 Plus, I never made it to the restaurant with more than one life, and there are no continues.
 The remaining two levels are the dance studio (?!) and the garden, both of which seem no less exhausting.
 In the studio, legions of dancers, the dance teacher, and the manager from the first level chase poor Tooru-kun, and in the garden, security guards prevent you from absconding to love paradise with your girlfriend.
 She better be worth it.

-I’ll just have an order of “Leave me the hell alone.”
+I’ll just have an order of “Leave me alone.”

 Shinnyuushain Tooru-kun (literally “New Employee Tooru-kun”) is also known as Mikie or High School Graffiti: Mikie in Europe and America.
 While the gameplay remains the same between versions, Tooru-kun’s name is Mikie and he’s a high school student instead of a first-year employee at a business.
 The high school angle – student runs amok for love – makes far more sense from my Western perspective.
 Instead of head-butting a manger, you head-butt a teacher (still sociopathic behavior, but it’s feasible in today’s violent school system).
 The “office room” is a classroom in Mikie because of course it is, just look at the screenshot.
 The “restaurant” is a cafeteria and so on.
 I don’t know much about Japan, but it seems that first-year employees fresh out of college would want to do everything they could to keep their new jobs, torrid office romances notwithstanding.
 Perhaps Shinnyuushain Tooru-kun would have been a guilty fantasy for this demographic?